 It is being widely argued that democracy is not conducive to economic growth.
-Populism and promotion of ethnic and group interests do not allow economic freedom to reach people.
+Populism and promotion of ethnic and group interests do not allow economic freedom to reach the people.
 Democracies do not have the skill, as some eloquently put it, to get out of this 'dark valley'.

 In many parts of the globe, democratic politics is seen as impeding the decisive action needed to expand economic possibilities.
-Enlightened citizens view the democratic institutions as being guided by the rich and corporate houses to further their interests- not acting to promote the welfare of the common people.
+Enlightened citizens view the democratic institutions as being guided by the rich and corporate houses to further their interests-not acting to promote the welfare of the common people.
 This state of affairs is being challenged from the US to Europe to Japan and to India.
 Citizens are growing impatient and, at times, even contemptuous of some leaders.
+Democracies also sustain inequality.
+For example, there are several layers of life in India.
+The glitter and glamour of cosmopolitan cities reminds one of Western capitals, while villages bereft of electricity and potable water, and faceless towns establish that things have not changed much despite rapid economic growth in the economy during the last two decades and more.
+A closer look, however, gives some hope.
+The populous States of Bihar, Madhya Pradesh, Rajasthan and Uttar Pradesh have commenced their journey on the path of development.
+Bihar's economy is growing at an 11 per cent rate annually, the second fastest in India.
+The States of the Indian Union also have acquired political and economic clout in recent years.